smilagros246/champ/README.md

 To start mapping:

-- Click '2D Nav Goal'.
+- Click '2D Goal Pose'.
 - Click and drag at the position you want the robot to go.

    ![champ](https://raw.githubusercontent.com/chvmp/champ/master/docs/images/slam.gif)